wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.90.6 =
+* bugfix : causing fatal error on upgrade to 2.90.5 sorry!!
+It was all my fault
+* bugfix : escape titles of other posts when showing info panel.
+* bugfix : compatibility with W3 total cache
+* removed : attempt at detecting useragent and object buffering to counteract W3 total cache
+* added : detection of headers already sent
+* added : add register link to drop down list if the link is missing and regisration is enabled
+* added : spanish translation
+* change : settings page field for register link set to disabled and descriptive text added
+* change : add random number of seconds up to 1 week to cron time setting on activation to prevent overload on server when plugin update is released

 = 2.90.5 =
-* bugfix : send feed function needed to wrap titles in <![CDATA[ ]]> to prevent ampersand from causing xml error (thanks @bienvoyager for testing!)
+* bugfix : send feed function needed to wrap titles in <![CDATA[ ]]> to prevent & from causing xml error (thanks @bienvoyager for testing!)
-* added : use ob_start as early as possible if commentluv useragent detected, fix for caching plugins sending headers before commentluv can send xml feed
+* added : use ob_start as early as possible if commentluv useragent detected
 * added : version check with parameters
-* added : Chinese (simplified) language
-* added : error message to js file if user has set wp admin to use https

 = 2.90.3 =
 * Added some ajax error messages in case of 404 or 500 server errors